Renfe Class 354: Operations

 The first unit arrived in 1982 and was tested on the lines of Madrid - Villalba, Madrid - Almeria, Madrid - El Goloso and Madrid - Alcázar de San Juan.
 The machines were assigned to the depot at Madrid-Aravaca.

 Initially the units worked on the Talgo pendular Madrid - A Coruña and alongside the Class 353 on the Talgo pendular Madrid - Paris (at far as the gauge change at Irún).
 From 25 May 1983: the beginning of the summer service they were also used to pull the Talgo pendular Madrid - Cadiz replacing the electric Japanese Renfe Class 269 which had experienced difficulties due to a non-compensated overhead lines.

 Tests conducted with 354-002 and 354-003 between Seville and Jerez had achieved a speed of 160 km/h without encountering any significant problems.
 However breakdowns of the hydraulic transmissions occur, whilst some units still being in production at the Krauss-Maffei factory in Munich; the unfinished units have the problem corrected before being delivered.

 When the eight units became redundant on the Talgo Pendular they were used on conventional trains fitted with a generator van of type "DDT 9450".
 On 20 February 1984, they replaced the 333.0 on the Extremadura Expreso (Madrid - Badajoz), on 3 June they also began to be used on the Rias Altas Express (Madrid - A Coruña.)
 These services ceased in 1986.
 Next they were to be seen working the Lusitania expreso between Madrid and Talavera de la Reina.

-In 1986 the machines are upgraded for 200 km/h operations making them the fastest in Spain at that time, in 1988, when Renfe decides to reduce the maximum speed the Japanese designed locomotives to 140 km/h the Class 354 along with the Renfe Class 250 become the only machines that can to ensure operations at 160 km/h.
+In 1986, the machines were upgraded for 200 km/h operations making them the fastest in Spain at that time.
+In 1988, when Renfe decided to reduce the maximum speed, the Japanese designed locomotives to 140 km/h, with the Class 354 and the Renfe Class 250 becoming the only machines that can to ensure operations at 160 km/h.

-In 1989 a study is undertaken to convert them to normal operations, but does not proceed very far.
+In 1989, a study was undertaken to convert them to normal operations, but did not proceed very far.

-In 1990 they start to work the TALGO train : Madrid - Gijón.
+In 1990, they started to work the TALGO train : Madrid - Gijón.
 1993 sees them replacing Class 353 units on the Talgo Mare nostrum between Valencia and Cartagena.
 The same year sees 354-008 out of commercial service and being used to conduct further high speed tests on the new Madrid - Seville line, the unit returned to commercial service in November of that year.
 An accident in May 1995 means the same unit will be out of action for a year.

 The turn of the century brings a series of serious accidents: